 It is instructive that the Second Ward City Commissioner, William Worst stated, “I’m happy though that our community is taking this calmly and not resorting to any unusual violence.”
 This is really code for, “thank God the Black people are not rioting.”

 In another Press article, “Grand Rapids officials recognized, however, that the situation still was touchy Saturday, and denied a request for a permit to hold a peaceful, silent march in tribute to Dr. King.

 Mayor Sonneveldt said, “I discussed the request with the department heads of the city and it was the consensus that it would not be wise to permit such a demonstration.”

 The Mayor had said earlier, “I’m proud of our city,” as matters remained normal in the community, while violence erupted across the nation.

-Black people would be denied the right to a peaceful assembly to morning the death of Dr. King and the White power structure would maintain business as usual, or as the Grand Rapids Press said, as matters remained normal.
+Black people would be denied the right to a peaceful assembly to morn the death of Dr. King and the White power structure would maintain business as usual, or as the Grand Rapids Press said, as matters remained normal.